lksawyer/personal/react/projects/online-widget/README.md

 #### Continued development

-In the future, I would like to incorporate the following React concepts into my projects:
+In future projects, I would like to incorporate the following React concepts:

 - Optimization
 - Class based components